Pablo Martinez Alcaraz

 About

-My consultancy expertise spans HVAC design and control, building services integration, and predictive maintenance planning.
+In parallel with my research, I have practical experience in HVAC design and control, building services integration, and predictive maintenance planning.

 Research